ipfs/community/ISSUE_LABELS.md

 # IPFS org issue labeling standards

-**NOTE: These will eventually want to live in a public repo for all to see and use.
-Their current location in `ipfs-dev-exp` is temporary while we talk through the [issue of a global labeling strategy for IPFS](https://github.com/protocol/ipfs-dev-exp/issues/3).**

 As of Q2 2020, the IPFS org standardizes on the following default core labels for GitHub issues and pull requests.
 This ensures continuity between repos, helping to improve the overall experience for contributors as a whole while also making it easier to use project planning tools (such as ZenHub) to create landscape-level views across multiple repos.